ROODIE1305/ILaMCIMS/README.md

 ---

-## **Contributions and Feedback**
-Contributions and feedback are welcome!
-Please feel free to raise issues or submit pull requests to improve the project.

----

 **Note**: This project is a work in progress, and the current features are limited to Phase 6.
 Future updates will expand functionality significantly.